-Nov 21/11: the Defence Trade Controls Bill 2011 passes a vote in the House of Representatives and is introduced in the Senate.
+Nov 21/11: Australia’s Defence Trade Controls Bill 2011 passes a vote in Parliament and is introduced in the Australian Senate.

 “About 50 per cent of Australia’s war-fighting assets are sourced from the United States… We will replace or upgrade up to 85 per cent of our military equipment over the next 10 to 15 years.
 Strengthening this area of our Alliance cooperation is therefore clearly in our national interest… This will save the Australian Government and Australian industry time and money.”